Squirrel pox outbreak

 From Belfast, take the A24 south to Clough Village, then join the A2 Newcastle Road.
 Just past Dundrum, the forest park is signposted to the right.

 From Newcastle, follow the signposted route from the Central Promenade towards Bryansford Village.
-After approximately two miles the forest park is signposted on the left.
+After about two miles the forest park is signposted on the left.